HandRefiner: Refining Malformed Hands in Generated Images by Diffusion-based Conditional Inpainting: Related Work

-\textbf{Generating Plausible Human Body Parts.} Some prior works~\cite{samuel2023generating} have recognized the issue of misshaped hands generated by current text-to-image diffusion models.
+Some prior works~\cite{samuel2023generating} have recognized the issue of misshaped hands generated by current text-to-image diffusion models.
 Many of these approaches~\cite{meshhand} rely on user-provided information, such as precise human mesh data, to guide the image generation process.
 However, acquiring or preparing such data can be impractical during real-world applications.
 The closest work to ours \citep{hpc} adopts a similar approach of using the output of a mesh reconstruction model to correct human whole-body poses.
 However, the task is considered very different due to the large differences in data availability, appearance, and relative size of the subject.
 Compared to the human hand, diffusion models have much better capability in generating plausible whole-body poses, primarily due to more training data and easier differentiability between arms, legs, and torso compared to fingers.
 Instead of using regeneration method in~\cite{hpc}, our inpainting approach is better suited for hand rectification which precisely preserves the main character and context.

-To assist existing methods in generating more realistic human hands, we propose a post-processing approach called HandRefiner, trained using synthetic data.
+A concurrent work HanDiffuser~\cite{handiffuser} focuses on enhancing the hand generation process during the initial text-to-image generation phase; our HandRefiner method operates as a post-processing step.
+This distinction allows HandRefiner to be easily integrated into existing workflows.
 Furthermore, our paper introduces a phase transition phenomenon, which helps bridge the gap between realistic and synthetic images.
 This method streamlines the data collection process and automates hand rectification without relying on additional inputs from users.